Scale (ratio)

 Graphical scale bar in combination with a scale expressed as a ratio and a conversion help.

 The scale ratio of a model represents the proportional ratio of a linear dimension of the model to the same feature of the original.
-Examples include a 3-dimensional scale model of a building or the scale drawings of the elevations or plans of a building.
+Scale ratios are notated and included in, for example, 3-dimensional scale models of buildings and scale drawings of elevations.

-In such cases the scale is dimensionless and exact throughout the model or drawing.
+Scale ratios are dimensionless and exact throughout the model or drawing.